 So what does it mean to have a coach?

-Professional Development Coaches will be trained in positive psychology techniques by Dr. Palamara during three hours of faculty training, which will occur in Boston on October 21, 2018 at the annual AWS Conference.
-You will be assigned two residents who are interested in a field other than your own.
+Professional Development Coaches will be trained in positive psychology techniques by Dr. Palamara during three hours of faculty training, which will take place October 27, 2019 from 1:00 - 4:00pm Pacific time at the AWS Annual Conference in San Francisco.
+After training, you will be assigned two residents who are interested in a field other than your own.
 You will be responsible for meeting with them every three months (three total meetings) to review their experiences, encourage reflection, and set learning goals for the next three months of rotations.
 In this role as a coach, you will not be asked to write letters of recommendation for your residents.
 Meetings will take place remotely.
-To prepare for these meetings, you will be provided with session guides and training videos.
+To prepare for these meetings, you will be provided with session guides and updated, online training videos.
 There will be optional periodic check-ins with Dr. Palamara to review coaching skills throughout the program.
-We are recruiting 30 Practicing Surgeons to train as Professional Development Coaches.
-We will be recruiting another 30 coaches in 2019.
+We are recruiting 30 practicing surgeons to train as Professional Development Coaches.

 What is the time commitment?

 You will be asked to attend the mandatory three-hour faculty development training session held at the AWS Annual Conference.
-We will also hold webinar boosters to refresh your training.
+We will also hold webinar boosters to refresh your training prior to your second and third sessions with your coachees.
 We anticipate the time commitment to be about 40 minutes to an hour for each meeting with your coachee.
 Since all the meetings are remote (phone or video chat), they are easier to schedule around your other time commitments, as compared with in person meetings.

 What do I get out of this?